jordbort/lemony-friend/README.md

 - `cli settings pokeballQuantity` or `cli s pq` (number)

 Use this command to change the amount of pokeballs lemony_friend will attempt to purchase if PokemonCommunityGame says it doesn't have pokeballs.
 This can be used to help lemony_friend avoid a loop of continually trying and failing to use pokeballs and purchasing them when it runs out and can't afford to purchase the quantity currently set.

-- `cli settings usedPokeball` or `cli s up` (string)

-Use this command to change the type of pokeball lemony_friend will use when catching a Pokémon with PokemonCommunityGame (default 'pokeball').

-- `cli settings chantEmote` or `cli s ce` (string)

-Use this command to change or remove the emote/emoji used to separate chants (default 👏).